 Masking a room costs time and money.
 Professional painters with a steady hand and proven methodology can cut in ceilings and trim without masking.
-This is a risky move for a DIY painter, and they’re better offer spending the time and money to mask off the area as much as possible to prevent mistakes.
+This is a risky move for a DIY painter, and they’re better off spending the time and money to mask off the area as much as possible to prevent mistakes.
 Whether you’re a beginner or a pro, it’s always recommended to remove or cover furniture with drop cloths.

 Masking a Room to Spray Paint or Texture

 - If you’re spraying paint or texture, you’ll need to mask off entire rooms or walls.
 The easiest way to do this is to run a strip of wide painter’s tape (3+ inches) around the perimeter of the ceiling.
 Only adhere the top edge of the tape, leaving the bottom edge exposed.
 Next, slide plastic under this exposed edge and gently press it into the plastic.
-We recommend a lightweight and thin (.31mm) high-density plastic sheeting.
+We recommend lightweight and thin (.31mm) high-density plastic sheeting.